 You can use URL wildcards for your Page Actions.
 For example, you can designate www.example.com/products/* as your Page URL.
 If a prospect visits www.example.com/products/page-A or www.example.com/products/page-B, the Page Action will be triggered.

-Pardot will match the most specific action first.
-If no specific action is found, then Pardot will match wildcards.
+Pardot will match the most specific Page Action first.
+If no specific Page Action is found, then Pardot will match wildcards.
 For example, let’s say you have a Page Action set up to be triggered by www.example.com/products/form and wildcard Page Action for www.example.com/products/*.
 If a prospect visits www.example.com/products/form, the specific Page Action will triggered, not the wildcard.

 Note: For any to Page Action to work, including wildcards, each page must have a Pardot tracking code or tracking code implemented via a tag manager (like Google Tag Manager).